Stephen-Lynch/Team_Cave_Goblins/readme2.md

 <img src="images/avg_gob_rat.png">
 </p>

 Because the average rating per user is about the same we have less to worry about with regards to the movie rating discrepancies noticed above.
+The original algorithm that the goblins used would apply mean ratings to movies in order to suggest a movie.
+This wouldn't work very well because the average is so strongly weighted to a positive range, essetially it just recommends everything.
+For this reason a new algorithm would need to look at things a bit differently.

 =======
 # Data and EDA